-Using a vaginal speculum, similar to a pap smear test, Dr. Firdevs will expose your cervix.
-She will then clean the vagina and cervical area with a sterile solution.
+Using a vaginal speculum, similar to a pap smear test, the doctor will expose your cervix.
+He will then clean the vagina and cervical area with a sterile solution.
 The culture medium containing EmbryoGlue® and the chosen embryos are loaded into a catheter with a syringe on one end.
-Dr. Firdevs carefully guides the catheter through the vagina and cervix, and releases the embryos into the uterus under careful ultrasound guidance.
+The doctor carefully guides the catheter through the vagina and cervix, and releases the embryos into the uterus under careful ultrasound guidance.
 The embryos will be placed in the optimum position for implantation, exactly 2cm below the top of the womb.

 If you have good quality embryos leftover in the laboratory after the embryo transfer, they can be frozen using vitrification for use at a later date.

 You will be transported back to your private bedroom on a trolley and you will need to remain flat for 2 hours after the transfer.

 Stage 9 – The Pregnancy Test after IVF in cyprus

 On the evening of your embryo transfer you should relax and have as much rest as possible in your hotel.
 You can fly home on the evening of the embryo transfer but we recommend waiting until the following day.
 Once you get home you can continue your normal routine, although you must adhere to the “Dos and Don’ts” information document that you will be given on the day of embryo transfer